abhin4v/abhin4v.github.io/posts/fast-sudoku-solver-in-haskell-2.md

 ```
 </small>

-First, we make a table mapping the digits to the cells in which they occur, excluding the digits which have been fixed already:
+First, we make a table mapping the digits to the cells in which they occur, excluding the fixed cells:

 Digit      Cells
 ------   -------